owlbarn/tutorial/chapters/neural-network.md

 ### Model Representation

-In logistic regression we have multiple parameters as one layer to decide if the input data belongs to one type or the other, as shown in [@fig:neural-network:simple_nn](a).
+In logistic regression we have multiple parameters as one layer to decide if the input data belongs to one type or the other.
 Now we need to extend it towards multiple classes, with a new hidden layer.

 ![Extend logistic regression to neural network with one hidden layer](../images/neural-network/simple_nn.png "simple_nn")